gitlabhq/gitlabhq/doc/user/project/issue_board.md

 but also allow your team members to organize their own workflow by creating multiple Issue Boards within the same project.

+[GitLab Premium] adds even more powerful ways to work with Issue Boards by allowing you to have assignee lists as well as label lists.

 ## Use cases

 You can see below a few different use cases for GitLab's Issue Boards.